SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 ---

-## 🧬 Technical Analysis of Script
+### 🧬 Technical Analysis of Script

 **eicar.ps1 Behavior**:

 ```powershell
 # Logs events and creates an EICAR test file at C:\ProgramData\EICAR.txt
 # Emulates benign but suspicious behavior typical of malware delivery scripts
 ```

 **Reverse Engineering Team Summary**:
 > The PowerShell command (`powershell.exe -ExecutionPolicy Bypass -File C:\ProgramData\eicar.ps1`) strongly resembles malicious script deployment tactics.
 The script uses execution policy bypass and stores files in `C:\ProgramData`, aligning with known LOLBins abuse patterns.
 While this script only creates the EICAR string, such methods are frequently used in actual malware delivery and warrant investigation.

 ---

-## 🛡️ Part 6: Containment, Eradication, and Recovery
+### 🛡️ Containment Actions

-1. **Machine Isolation**:
+1. **Machine Isolation**
    - The affected machine was isolated via Defender for Endpoint to prevent lateral movement.

-2. **Antivirus Scan**:
+2. **Antivirus Scan**
    - A full scan returned clean.
 No additional compromise detected.
    - Isolation was lifted without requiring reimaging.

 ---

-## 📚 Part 7: Post-Incident Actions
+## 4. 📋 Post-Incident Activity (NIST IR Step 4)

+### 📚 Remediation and Awareness

-1. **Security Policy Hardening**:
+1. **Security Policy Hardening**
    - Began implementing policies to restrict PowerShell usage to approved accounts only.

-2. **User Awareness**:
+2. **User Awareness**
    - Simulated user underwent cybersecurity refresher training.

-3. **Tooling & Training Enhancements**:
+3. **Tooling & Training Enhancements**
    - Upgraded KnowBe4 phishing and behavior awareness training modules.
    - Increased training frequency.

 ---

 ## ✅ Closure

 - The incident was thoroughly investigated and documented.
 - Labeled as a **True Positive**, but no malicious impact occurred due to simulation control.
 - Final report saved and incident closed in Sentinel.

 ---